hashcat/hashcat/docs/API.md

 This document serves as a temporary guide to the notional oclHashcat API.
 The intent is show other potential developers the current direction of the API, and to get them up-to-speed to help with development of the API itself.
 The idea is for this to be replaced by a complete API reference once completed.
+One of the main goals is to make as little changes to the main code base as possible.

+There's still a lot of work to do.

 Basic concept: